isaac-sim/IsaacLab/_sources/source/tutorials/03_envs/run_rl_training.rst

 it into the ``gym`` registry, and interact with it using a random agent.
 We now move on to the next step: training an RL agent to solve the task.

-Although the :class:`envs.RLTaskEnv` conforms to the :class:`gymnasium.Env` interface, it is not exactly a ``gym`` environment.
+Although the :class:`envs.ManagerBasedRLEnv` conforms to the :class:`gymnasium.Env` interface, it is not exactly a ``gym`` environment.
 The input and outputs of the environment are not numpy arrays, but rather based on torch tensors with the first dimension being the number of environment instances.